fralken/sbt-swagger-codegen/README.md

 ### Limitations

 At the moment the project is developed to fullfill some internal projects needs, so do not expect it to cover all the corner cases of the Swagger Spec (i.e. some primitive types in body req or resp).
-Model objects must have less than 22 parameters and could fail with circular referencies(due to the Play Json macro limitaion).

 ## The road ahead